Hexapentakis truncated icosahedron

 The hexapentakis truncated icosahedron is a convex polyhedron constructed as an augmented truncated icosahedron.
-It is geodesic polyhedron {3,5+}_{3,0}, with pentavalent vertices separated by an edge-direct distance of 3 steps.
+It is a geodesic polyhedron {3,5+}_{3,0}, with pentavalent vertices separated by an edge-direct distance of 3 steps.

 Construction

 Geodesic polyhedra are constructed by subdividing faces of simpler polyhedra, and then projecting the new vertices onto the surface of a sphere.
 A geodesic polyhedron has straight edges and flat faces that approximate a sphere, but it can also be made as a spherical polyhedron (A tessellation on a sphere) with true geodesic curved edges on the surface of a sphere. and spherical triangle faces.